Did you know you can claim back VAT on mileage expenses?

 Advisory Electric Rate

-MRC have published, for the third time, the Advisory Electric Rate (AER).
-This rate is for pure electric company cars, and the rate is 4ppm.
+HMRC have published the Advisory Electric Rate (AER) for pure electric company cars, and the rate is 4ppm.

 How to calculate VAT on mileage